akinurrahman/akinurrahman/readme.md

 - 📈 Contributed on a ERP project as a Frontend Developer

-- ❤️ Passionate about web development, learning backend, and freelancing
+- ❤️ Passionate about web development, learning backend

 - 💬 Ask me about anything [here](https://github.com/akinurrahman/akinurrahman/issues)